scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 + Empty space does not exist.
 + Empty space is not full.

-Parmenides' argument works on the former reading, but not the latter reading.
+Parmenides' argument works on the former reading but not the latter reading of the premise: the fact that empty space is not full does not entail that empty space does not exist.

 ## Aristotle

 Aristotle was not willing to deny even the existence of generation and destruction; he thought it more likely that Parmenides had erred than that our believes in such change were false.
-He did, though, respect Parmenides, and he thought responding appropriately required properly characterizing the most basic structure of change, on the one hand, and clearly describing the proper subjects of generation and destruction.
+He did, though, respect Parmenides, and he thought responding appropriately required properly characterizing the most basic structure of change, on the one hand, and clearly describing the proper subjects of generation and destruction on the other.
 We will focus on his account of change first.

-**Claim 1: all change occurs between contraries**
+**Claim 1: all change occurs between opposites**

 > White comes from not-white, and not from any not-white, but from black or some intermediate.
 Similarly, musical comes to be from non-musical, but not from any thing other than musical, but from unmusical or any intermediate state there may be.
 [188b1]